-Unfortunately, while this is the simplest version of the formula, it is not useful for computations.
-This is because we will only have the representations $\rho_a$ and $\psi_b$.
+While this is the simplest version of the formula, it is not useful for computations as we can only compute the representations $\rho_a$ and $\psi_b$.
 Therefore we need to find a way to express $\chi^*_{\rho_g}(h)$ in terms of a $\rho_a$ character.

 Let $y$ be an element conjugate to $a$ and $h \in C(y)$.
-Then pick an element $a_y$ in $G$ that witnesses the conjugacy of $a$ and $y$.
+Then we can pick an element $a_y$ in $G$ witnessing the conjugacy of $a$ and $y$.
 That is to say, $a = a_yya_y^{-1}$.
 Then consider the following calculation

 Hence given a fixed $a \in K$ and $b \in L$, for every element $g \in K$ and $h \in L$ choose an $a_g$ and $b_h$ satisfying $a = a_gha_g^{-1}$ and $b = b_hhb_h^{-1}$.
 Then, applying the formula we just derived to current expression of the $S$ matrix gives us